JoaniceGaspar/demoGithub/README.md

-DemoGitHub
+### DemoGitHub

-Learning "How to connect GitHub with my Local Machine"
+- Learning "How to connect GitHub with my Local Machine"

+1. I know how to push modifications to GitHub